 - You must be unemployed through no fault of your own, and within the guidelines as defined by Texas law.
 Those guidelines include situations such as losing your job in a reduction-in-force action, or you are let go due to a downturn in the economy or at a particular employer.

-You may not be able to collect unemployment insurance benefits in Texas if:
+You may not be able to collect unemployment insurance benefits in Texas if any of the following apply:

 - You quit your job.
 To remain eligible, you need to have a good reason for doing so.
 This may be due to employer misconduct, engaging in illegal activities, or being asked to do something that is morally or ethically wrong.
 You may also use domestic violence or stalking as a reason that you left your job, and still be able to collect benefits.